House of Mercy

 House of Mercy - Des Moines, IA

 House Of Mercy is an addiction treatment center located at 1409 Clark Street in the 50314 zip code in Des Moines, IA.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by House Of Mercy include motivational incentives, matrix model and anger management.
-House Of Mercy provides regular outpatient heroin treatment, intensive outpatient heroin treatment and one year inpatient heroin rehab.
-It also provides inpatient treatment for co-occurring mental health and heroin use, transitional and sober living and residential heroin addiction treatment.
-Other addiction treatment offered includes gambling disorder treatment and general addiction disorder treatment.
+Some of the treatment approaches used by House Of Mercy include motivational incentives, rational emotive behavioral therapy and substance use counseling approach.
+House Of Mercy provides IOT, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
+It also provides transitional and sober living, residential treatment for heroin use and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes general addiction disorder treatment and treatment for gambling disorder.

 Address: 1409 Clark Street, Des Moines, IA 50314